Liptoni/Springboard/Spring/Submission.md

 ![Database Diagram](./DB_Diagram.PNG?raw=True "Database Diagram")

 I wrote a python compiler script to loop over the folders and files in the files directory and generate tables to be imported into the SQL database.
 For this exercise, I imported these files by hand.
-In the future this would be unrealistically tedious and I would write a script that would call my compiler script and then insert the new data into the database.
+In the future, this would be unrealistically tedious and I would write a script that would call my compiler script and then insert the new data into the database.
 This could be done on any time frame (daily, weekly, etc.).
 Here is the script I used to compile all of the data files:

 ```python
 import os